DhyanRathore/postgres-azure-function-node-rest/README.md

 Creating a serverless REST API with Azure Functions is just a matter of a few lines of code.
 Azure Functions is an outstanding modern serverless computing service that developers use to create scalable solutions without worrying about the infrastructure setup.
 Node.js is another most popular selections to develop scalable, refined, high-performance REST API to be used by diverse clients.
 Azure Functions takes care of running the Node.js code.

 The code is triggered when Azure Functions receives an HTTP request.
-The function code handles the request, prepares a SQL query with the given parameters, executes the query against the Synapse data warehouse, converts the results to JSON, and returns it to the caller.
+The function code handles the request, prepares a SQL query with the given parameters, executes the query against the PostgreSQL server, converts the results to JSON, and returns it to the caller.

 ## Motivation